zerothborn-code/space-shooter/README.md

 # space-shooter
-if the link don't work please type this on your web browser http://localhost:8000
+if you want to try the game just click on the link below http://localhost:8000